cpske/ISP/feedback/labexam1-feedback.md

    self.assertEqual(acct.available, 700)
 ```

-For a test that always fails I either comment out the failing assert or mark the entire test as `\@skip`.
+For a test that always fails I either comment out the failing assert or mark the entire test as `@skip`.

 ## Syntax and Semantic Errors

 These are errors where Python prints an error message when
-it encounters the error; usually the error will cause the code to fail at
+it encounters the error; usually the error will cause the unittest to "error" at
 the erroneous statement.

-Therefore, any programmer should be able to fix these errors him/herself.
+Therefore, a programmer should be able to fix these errors him/herself.

 Before evaluating student code using the buggy BankAccount class,
 I had to correct or remove all syntax and semantic errors.